Arnold Schwarzenegger: 2011–2019: Return to acting and franchise success

+In September 2015, the media announced that Schwarzenegger was to replace Donald Trump as host of The New Celebrity Apprentice.
+This show, the 15th season of The Apprentice, aired during the 2016–2017 TV season.
+In the show, he used the phrases "you're terminated" and "get to the choppa", which are quotes from some of his famous roles (The Terminator and Predator, respectively), when firing the contestants.
+In March 2017, following repeated criticisms from Trump, Schwarzenegger announced that he would not return for another season on the show.
+He also reacted to Trump's remarks in January 2017 via Instagram: "Hey, Donald, I have a great idea.
+Why don't we switch jobs?
+You take over TV because you're such an expert in ratings, and I take over your job, and then people can finally sleep comfortably again."

 In August 2016, his filming of action-comedy Killing Gunther was temporarily interrupted by bank robbers near the filming location in Surrey, British Columbia.
 The film was released in September 2017.
 He was announced to star and produce in a film about the ruins of Sanxingdui called The Guest of Sanxingdui as an ambassador.

-On February 6, 2018, Amazon Studios announced they were working with Schwarzenegger to develop a new series entitled Outrider in which he will star and executive produce.
+On February 6, 2018, Amazon Studios announced they were working with Schwarzenegger to develop a new series, Outrider, in which he will star and executive produce.
 The western-drama set in the Oklahoma Indian Territory in the late 19th century will follow a deputy (portrayed by Schwarzenegger) who is tasked with apprehending a legendary outlaw in the wilderness, but is forced to partner with a ruthless Federal Marshal to make sure justice is properly served.
-The series will also mark as Schwarzenegger's first major scripted TV role.
+The series would have been Schwarzenegger's first major scripted TV role but was never completed.

 Schwarzenegger returned to the Terminator franchise with Terminator: Dark Fate, which was released on November 1, 2019.
 It was produced by the series' co-creator James Cameron, who directed him previously in the first two films in the series and in True Lies.
 It was shot in Almería, Hungary and the US.

-The Celebrity Apprentice

-In September 2015, the media announced that Schwarzenegger was to replace Donald Trump as host of The New Celebrity Apprentice.
-This show, the 15th season of The Apprentice, aired during the 2016–2017 TV season.
-In the show, he used the phrases "you're terminated" and "get to the choppa", which are quotes from some of his famous roles (The Terminator and Predator, respectively), when firing the contestants.

-In March 2017, following repeated criticisms from Trump, Schwarzenegger announced that he would not return for another season on the show.
-He also reacted to Trump's remarks in January 2017 via Instagram: "Hey, Donald, I have a great idea.
-Why don't we switch jobs?
-You take over TV because you're such an expert in ratings, and I take over your job, and then people can finally sleep comfortably again."